The 1800 number - 1800 825 955

 Or via Email: wendy.lovell@parliament.vic.gov.au

-If you would like to view media releases from Minister Lovell please click here
+If you would like to view media releases from Minister Foley please click here